Skip to main content

 Limiting Factor

-• Primary limiter: Cardiovascular/metabolic (beta function)
+• Primary limiter: Cardiovascular (beta function)

 Training Recommendations